Anarchism, Violence and Insurrectionism.

 “the sum total of the political, legislative, judiciary, military and financial institutions through which the management of their own affairs, the control over their personal behaviour, the responsibility for their personal safety, are taken away from the people and entrusted to others who, by usurpation or delegation, are vested with the power to make laws for everything and everybody, and to oblige the people to observe them, if need be, by the use of collective force”11

-This is not to say it is acceptable for the working class to employ uncontrolled violence to bring forth anarchism and the collapse of the state and capitalism, anarchists are firm believers of means and ends.
+This is not to say it is acceptable for the working class to employ uncontrolled violence to bring forth anarchism and the collapse of the state and capitalism; anarchists are firm believers of means and ends.
 Because of this belief, it would be wrong to employ excessive amounts of violence to achieve our aim of a society without coercion, violence and unjust authority.
-On the flip side of this point however anarchists in the 21st century are not nieve enough to believe that a revolution can be made entirely without employing some levels of violent revolutionary self-defence, The CNT for example, would not have succeeded without mobilising workers’ militias in Barcelona (1936) to prevent a fascist takeover in the city13.
+On the flip side of this point, however, anarchists in the 21st century are not naive enough to believe that a revolution can be made entirely without employing some levels of violent revolutionary self-defence.
+The CNT, for example, would not have succeeded without mobilising workers’ militias in Barcelona (1936) to prevent a fascist takeover in the city13.

 Because of the state's inherently violent nature, the anarchist belief in means and ends, and the theoretical conception of revolution as non-violent, I would argue that 21st-century anarchists can use violence proportionally in revolutionary and non-revolutionary situations.
 But what do I mean by this?